Samuelfaure/go-tracker/README.md

 ### Install go-tracker

-Run the `go-tracker` binary on your favorite server (TODO: write config)
+Run the `go-tracker` binary on your favorite server.
+You can configure the messenger module and the tracker port in `main.go` (TODO: Create a separate config file)

 ### Install the client on your websites